Expat Guide to Buying Property in Vietnam

 The first step is to acquire an Investment Registration License from the Department of Planning and Investment (DPI).
 This certificate allows you to start doing business in Vietnam.

 The second step of incorporation in Vietnam is to obtain a Business Registration Certificate.
-Once you have received a business registration certificate from the DPI, you have 90 days to make your first capital contribution.
+Once you have received a business registration certificate from the DPI, you have 90 days to make your full capital contribution.

 For more detailed information, have a look at our complete guide to company registration in Vietnam.